Varun487/AIAlgoTrading/restapi/README.md

   - Generates and returns all images for a given backtest id
 - Should REST API docs be in DB with a REST API or hard coded with UI??

+## REST API PAGE
+- Yml file to read data from
+- Ginger html file to render the page

 ## Automated testing
 ###### Using unit tests in-built in django-each class created must have unit tests-which cover all test cases of a class
 - restapi